 The surname Greenspan is etymologically derived from "gruen" meaning "green."
 It is thought that the name Greenspan may have been of occupational origin for a chemist who specialized in working with verdigris, a basic acetate of copper used as a green pigment or dye.
 Alternatively, Greenspan may have been of nickname origin.
 Here the name would likely indicate somebody who liked to wear green clothes.
 And finally, the name may also derive from the Middle Low German "grone" or "groen" meaning "greedy for."

 The surname Greenspan was first found in the southwest corner of Germany where the name has been found in records dating from the 13th century.
 The earliest found citing of this name shows that Frater (brother) Cuonrad, a monk called Grueni, lived in Heiligkreuztal, near Saulgau, in the year 1286.
 Other early records of this name include Johann Christof von der Gruen, a councilor of the Kurpfalz (an area in southwest Germany).

-Important Dates for the Greenspan family
+Early History of the Greenspan family

 This web page shows only a small excerpt of our Greenspan research.
 More information is included under the topic Early Greenspan History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Gruen, Gruenauer, Gruenbacher, Gruenberger, Gruenhut, Gruenmann, Gruenspan and many more.

 Early Notables of the Greenspan family (pre 1700)